10 Break-Out Sessions

 The question of representation is even more challenging when we think of future generations, as it can only be indirect – and knowing their interests will ultimately remain our speculation.
 Yet, examples such as the Future Generations Commissioner of Wales show that we can promote accountability towards plausible interests of those that come after us: by proactively assessing decisions’ impact on the medium- and long-term future and challenging decision-makers to demonstrate how they are taking account of future generations.

 “It is imperative that the voice of the younger generations be heard when policies are crafted.
 Governments should sparhead the creation of platforms for young people to convene and discuss issues.”
-Bryan Kwang Shing Tan, China (GEC Student Essay)
+Bryan Kwang Shing Tan, Singapore (GEC Student Essay)

 Collaboration: Joining Forces and Perspectives